morete/kubevirt-basics-training/content/en/docs/04/42_common-instancetypes.md

 The preferences `windows.10` or `windows.10.virtio` are the best matching.

 {{% alert title="Note" color="info" %}}
-Of course this applies only to the minimal requirements.
+This only fulfills the machines minimal requirements.
 In a production environment you would most likely size your instance bigger than the minimal requirements.
 {{% /alert %}}

 {{% /details %}}